 Note: When the dates listed above fall on a weekend in a given year, the thesis deadline will be the following Monday.

-In keeping with the Seminary’s honor code, students will be required to sign a “plagiarism pledge,” which will be sent to the student by Academic Affairs.
-Be sure to review the seminary's definition of plagiarism.
-The pledge should be submitted along with the paperwork by the approved thesis due date.
-Do not include the plagiarism pledge as part of your thesis.
+In keeping with the Seminary’s honor code, students will be required to sign a “plagiarism pledge,” which will be sent electronically to the student by Academic Affairs.
+Be sure to review the seminary’s definition of plagiarism before signing the pledge.
+The plagiarism pledge must be signed by the final submission deadline.